-Epistaxis (also known as nosebleed) a hemorrhage from the nose caused by rupture of tiny, distended vessels in the mucous membrane of any area of the nose, which is mostly occur in the anterior-inferior nasal septum(Kiesselbach’s plexus ) but they may also may occur at the point where the inferior turbinates meet the nasophrynx.
-Most episodes of bleeding from the nose resolve before the patient arrives at medical care facility, but persistent or recurrent bleeding requires immediate intervention.
+Epistaxis (also known as a nosebleed) a hemorrhage from the nose caused by rupture of tiny, distended vessels in the mucous membrane of any area of the nose, which mostly occurs in the anterior-inferior nasal septum(Kiesselbach’s plexus ) but they may also occur at the point where the inferior turbinates meet the nasopharynx.
+Most episodes of bleeding from the nose resolve before the patient arrives at the medical care facility, but persistent or recurrent bleeding requires immediate intervention.

 Common Cause of Epistaxis

-- Nasal trauma (nose picking,foregn bodies ,forceful nose blowing)
+- Nasal trauma (nose picking, foreign bodies, forceful nose blowing)

 - Allergic, Chronic or infectious rhinitis

 - Drying of the nasal mucosa from low humidity

 - Deviation of the nasal septum or septal perforation

 - Bleeding polyp of the septum or lateral nasal wall (inverted papilloma)